OpenGeoscience/database_assetstore/README.rst

 Functions can be nested -- a function can be used as the parameter of another function.

+When using a SQL database, ``distinct``, ``cast``, and ``count`` are always available as functions.
+When ``distinct`` is used as a field, it must be the first field in field list, and other fields usually need to be the result of aggregate functions.  ``cast`` takes two parameters; the first if the data to cast and the second is the name of the datatype, which is typically a string in all capital letters, such as ``INT`` or ``TEXT``.

 When using a Postgres database, many Postgres operations are exposed as functions.
-For instance, using `float8mul` allows double-precision multiplication.
+For instance, using ``float8mul`` allows double-precision multiplication.

 If a function takes a single parameter, the ``param`` value can be a single item.
 Otherwise, it is a list of the values for the function.